 Door frames are very sensitive to foundation distortion, especially doors on the ground floor.
 Upstairs door issues may be due to floor framing irregularities.

 Window frames can be racked by slab foundation distortion just as doors can.
 The difference is that windows in southeast Texas are likely to be used only rarely.
-It is my experience that even in new homes, half or more of the
+It is my experience that even in new homes, half or more of the windows do not work as easily as they should.

 Separating or racking of other structural framing: